 We are all unique, therefore it’s important that you use your own personal experiences and during training over a period, you will find out what fits you best in eating and drinking before and during a marathon race.

-In this blog about outstanding diet on race day to complete the marathon I want to talk about the basic knowledge about marathon diets and what you can do in the months up to- and in the marathon race.
+In this blog about the best race day diet to complete the Marathon I want to talk about the basic knowledge about marathon diets and what you can do in the months up to- and in the marathon race.
 My first marathon race was not fun because I didn’t think about these conditions.
 So, my last half part of the marathon race was 25 minutes slower than the first half part.
 I lost 6% of my body weight in 3 hours and 21 minutes and suffered a lot in the last 2 kilometers.

 How to Maximize your Energy up to- and in the Marathon Race

 So, how do you maximize your energy to run your best marathon race?

 Since our daily life consists of habits that we have developed, we have to start at least 2 months before the race day.

 It takes practice and experience to figure out what kind of food and fluid that works well for you – and your stomach – especially before and during the marathon race.
 Therefore, start considering and practicing the 3 points of your Marathon diet plan a few months before the race: